-Cut-off frequencies can be done in two ways of Box filter or Gaussian filter.
+\textbf{Cut-off Frequency} Cut-off frequencies can be performed in two ways of Box filter or Gaussian filter.
 Box filtering means, from one frequency onwards, all components are discarded (these frequencies would be set to zero).
-Gaussian filter means frequency components are weighted based on the Gaussian distribution (These frequencies would be high near zero and then decrease at higher frequencies according to the decay of the Gaussian distribution.)
-By setting the standard deviation, called $S$, the Gaussian filter can control the cut-off frequencies.
-In other words, the higher $S$ gets, the higher the cut-off of high-frequencies occurs.
-In Figure \ref{fig:gaussian_filter_effect}, the results of two types of low-pass filtering is observed.
+Gaussian filter means frequency components are weighted based on the Gaussian distribution (These frequencies would be high near zero and then decrease at higher frequencies according to the shape of decay of the Gaussian distribution.)
+By setting the standard deviation, $S$, the Gaussian filter can control the cut-off frequencies.
+In other words, the higher $S$ gets, the higher the cut-off of high-frequencies occur.
+In Fig \ref{Fig5}, the results of two types of low pass filtering are observed.
 The ripple in the flat region is due to the frequency cut-off with the Boxing filter.
-If a Gaussian filter is used instead of the Boxing filter, this ripple will be removed.
-The frequency response of the Box filter looks like a Box (or a rectangle).
-The impulse response of such a filter is the sinc function.
+If a Gaussian filter is used (instead of the Boxing filter), this ripple will be removed.
+The impulse response of a Box filter is the sinc function.
 That is why ripples are seen in the flat regions (flat surfaces of cubes seem to bend in after filtering).
-Note that Gaussian in the time domain maps to Gaussian in the frequency domain and does not suffer from ripples, so there is no bending-in in the flat surfaces.
+Note that Gaussian in the time domain maps to Gaussian in the frequency domain and does not suffer from ripples.
+Consequently, there will be no bending-in on the flat surfaces.